eden0214/-streaming-06-smart-smoker/README.md

 # Task 1.
 Open Your Existing Project
-1. On your machine, open your existing streaming-05-getting-started repo in VS Code.
+1. On your machine, open your existing streaming-05-getting-started repo in VS Code. - DONE
 1. Create a file for your consumer (or 3 files if you'd like to use 3 consumers).